vuepress/vuepress.github.io/docs/en/plugins/nprogress.md

 # vuepress-plugin-nprogress <GitHubLink repo="vuepress/vuepress-plugin-nprogress"/>

-Use [nprogress](https://github.com/rstacruz/nprogress) in your Vuepress site.
+Use [nprogress](https://github.com/rstacruz/nprogress) in your VuePress site.

 This plugin will show progress bar on the top when navigating to another page.